lekxy246/Beginner_sql_Pbi_project/README.md

 - The rapid spike in pizza orders is the result of lunch and dinner.
 - The lowest order is between 9h-10h.
 - Steady downward orders after 18h.

+#### Recommendations:
+- Discount should be targeted during non-peak(9h to 10h and 21h to 23h) to improve orders to boost sales.
+- Enough workers should be available between 12h to 18h to be able to meet up with high demand.
+- Preparation of orders to be delivered during a later time should be considered during the non-peak period(9h to 10h).

 ## 2. Popular Products Analysis